Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 🚨 R1,800/month for 220 hours of work.
 That's R8.18/hour — less than a third of minimum wage.
 And this is before any unexpected costs like a tyre replacement or traffic fine.
 This is how drivers get trapped.

-The scenarios above are estimates based on typical figures.
+The scenarios above are based on typical figures.
 Your actual numbers depend on your car, your rental, your city, your hours and your driving style.

 Don't rely on what someone told you in a WhatsApp group.
 Use the FleetCalc profitability calculator — plug in your exact weekly rental, fuel price, expected hours and see your real take-home pay before you commit to anything.

-🧮 Calculate My Earnings →Uber driving in South Africa can be profitable — but only if you treat it like the small business it is.
-The difference between making R13,000/month and losing money comes down to three things: your car costs, your fuel efficiency, and the hours you choose to drive.
+Uber driving in South Africa is profitable only if you treat it like a small business.
+The difference between earning R13,000/month and losing money comes down to three factors: your car costs, your fuel efficiency, and the hours you choose to drive.
+Drivers who own fuel-efficient cars and work smart hours consistently profit.
+Drivers who rent premium cars at R3,000+/week consistently struggle.

-Johannesburg generally offers the highest gross earnings due to ride volume and trip distance, followed by Cape Town (strong surge pricing during peak tourism) and then Durban.
-However, higher earnings in JHB often come with higher fuel and operating costs.
+Johannesburg offers the highest gross earnings due to ride volume and trip distance, followed by Cape Town (strong surge pricing during peak tourism) and then Durban.
+However, higher earnings in JHB come with higher fuel and operating costs.

-Yes, but likely only if you own your car outright and work long hours (50–60 hours/week).
+Yes, but only if you own your car outright and work long hours (50–60 hours/week).
 With a weekly rental of R2,500+, hitting R10,000 net is very difficult.
 Use the FleetCalc calculator to model your specific situation.